How To Get More Views on LinkedIn

 The next thing recruiters will look at after glancing at your display photo is your headline.
 Instead of typing in your current job title and company, use the space to share more about what you do, what your passions are, and what career goals you’re aiming for.
 Your headline should entice users to click on your LinkedIn profile, so don’t be afraid to go beyond stating your experience.

-If you want to come up in more search results, add keywords to your headline.
+If you want to come up in more search results, add keywords to your headline (something you can easily do with an SEO tool).
 Trust us when we say that you wouldn’t want to leave the headline blank.

 - Use the skills section to your advantage